-One of the most important steps in the mobile app development process is gathering user feedback.
+One of the most important steps in the mobile development process is gathering app user feedback.
 Getting in touch with the client’s point of view is crucial to building an app with happy users.
 And for product owners, finding that viewpoint is essential to your success.

 But what’s the best way to hear from your audience?

-There are plenty of channels for gathering comments, but here are six great reasons why in-app feedback is going to help you nail your product positioning and move your roadmap in the right direction, faster.
+There are plenty of channels for gathering comments, but here are six great reasons why in-app user feedback is going to help you nail your product positioning and move your roadmap in the right direction, faster.

 Get improved responses with in-app feedback, both in quantity and quality